nickzafi/socialdata/README.md

 ### Visualizing geodata

 On the next step we explore K-means clustering.
 The overall idea is that each value of K has an associated view, where each of the K centroids is shown as a large colored dot, and all GPS points belonging to that centroid are colored accordingly.
 With the assigned buttons you can toggle among the K values.
+You can also hover above each button to preview the result.

 ### Tools Needed
 In the repo the ipython notebook where the data manipulation took place as well as the scripts used for the final page could be found.